 A Virtual Power Plant (VPP) not only helps to aggregate, optimise, and monitor a collection of distributed energy resources (DER) such as PV plants, wind parks, commercial and industrial (C&I) assets and batteries.
 A VPP also makes a solid business case for an aggregator by monetising flexibilities while also ensuring grid stability.
-But how does a VPP actually make money for a battery owner?
+But how does a Virtual Power Plant actually make money for a battery owner?

-VPPs and storage as enablers of the energy transition
+Virtual power plants and storage enabling the energy transition

 The EU Green Deal has laid out ambitious energy and climate targets to accelerate the energy transition and to counteract climate change.
 But this exciting new policy of decarbonisation will require the adoption of new facilitators too: With the European-wide goal of cutting at least 40% in greenhouse gas emissions (from 1990 levels), and reaching at least a 32% share for renewables by 2030, the electricity system clearly needs efficient technological solutions including VPPs and energy storage to enable the sustainable transformation of the electricity industry in a market-based environment.

-- Cloud-based technologies such as VPPs are key enablers for efficient energy management.
+1. Cloud-based technologies such as VPPs are key enablers for efficient energy management and can boost grid stability and generate revenues by targeting the most promising market applications.
 They put the various dispersed production and consumption units on a map, visualise their live status and facilitate their optimised operation.

 Furthermore, by bundling these distributed (renewable) resources to perform together as one large energy asset, economic benefits can be earned: Small units (e.g., single PV plants) can’t achieve market entry on their own.
 But with a VPP, an aggregator can manage and trade a much larger pool of capacities, overcoming economic thresholds and making profits with economies of scale.